HTA DATA TYPES AND STANDARDS

 Level 1 Data

 Whole slide imaging usually involves acquisition of ~100 to 1,000 individual image tiles, each collected from a different X and Y location.
-These individual multi-dimensional, subcellular resolution image tiles comprise Level 1 data.

 Level 2 Data

 To achieve this, Level 1 image tiles are combined at sub-pixel accuracy into a mosaic image in a process known as stitching.
 When high-plex images are assembled from multiple rounds of lower-plex imaging, it is also necessary to register channels to each other across imaging cycles and to correct for any unevenness in illumination (so-called flat fielding).
 Stitched and registered mosaics can be as large as 50,000 x 50,000 pixels x 100 channels, requiring ~500 GB of disk space.
-This level of processing is analogous to BAM files in genomics.

 Level 3 Data